-The NLCA wishes to respect the intent and integrity of the event by adhering to the Eligibility Requirements as determined for the Curling Club Championships.
+The NLCA wishes to respect the intent and integrity of the event by adhering to the Curling Canada's Curling Club Eligibility Eligibility Requirements for 2025 National Championships.

 If, for extraordinary circumstance, an exception is requested, the request must be addressed to the NLCA.
 If necessary, the NLCA will contact Curling Canada on behalf of the club, team, or player.